-Our licensing activities in Mexico/Central America, India and Venezuela accounted for \$1,331,553 and \$1,036,965 of licensee income for the years ended November 30, 2009 and 2008, respectively.
-We also have new licensing activities in China, Germany, Nicaragua and Pakistan.
+As of November 30, 2010, we had twenty five active license agreements with affiliates in 20 countries worldwide.
+Our international licensing activities in Mexico/Central America, India and Venezuela accounted for \$1,518,919 and \$1,331,553 of licensee income for the years ended November 30, 2010 and 2009, respectively of which one affiliate, Cryo-Cell de Mexico, accounted for approximately \$837,000 and \$699,000 of such licensee income for the years ended November 30, 2010 and 2009, respectively.
 Our international business activities present a number of challenges.
 Specifically, our growth and future license income and return on investments from these sources will face the following challenges, among others:

-- Local laws may not provide the same degree of protection against infringement of our intellectual property rights; - Local laws and business practices could prevent our business from operating or favor local competitors; - It may be difficult and time consuming to locate local organizations, with whom to partner, that are capable of undertaking and sustaining operations; - · We may be forced to incur significant expenses related to entering into licensing and investment arrangements in new foreign markets; and - Because the majority of our international license fees are currently denominated in U.S. dollars, an increase in the value of the U.S. dollar relative to foreign currencies could make our services less competitive in international markets. - To the extent our license agreements are exclusive we are dependent solely on the success of the particular licensee.
+- Local laws may not provide the same degree of protection against infringement of our intellectual property rights; - Local laws and business practices could prevent our business from operating or favor local competitors; - It may be difficult and time consuming to locate local organizations, with whom to partner, that are capable of undertaking and sustaining operations;

+- We may be forced to incur significant expenses related to entering into licensing and investment arrangements in new foreign markets; and - Because the majority of our international license fees are currently denominated in U.S. dollars, an increase in the value of the U.S. dollar relative to foreign currencies could make our services less competitive in international markets. - To the extent our license agreements are exclusive we are dependent solely on the success of the particular licensee. - We may encounter difficulties and expense in enforcing our international licensing agreements.